Adoption, Adoption Attorney, Adoption Law, Legal

 APPLYING FOR A PASSPORT FOR A CHILD TO BE ADOPTED

-Sometimes the adoptive family may need to travel internationally before the adoption is finalized and before an amended birth certificate is issued after the finalization of the adoption.
+Sometimes, the adoptive family may need to travel internationally before the adoption is finalized, and an amended birth certificate is issued after finalization.

 In Florida, to obtain a passport before finalization, you will need: